yast/yast-storage-ng/doc/partitioner_ui/ideas/overview.md

    │Size: 500.00 GiB - Model: HGST HTS75000          │
    │The device is empty                              │ │                                                 │
-   │ - Create a file system directly in the disk     │ │   [Format/mount]                                │
+   │ - Create a file system directly on the disk     │ │   [Format/mount]                                │
    │                                                 │
    │ - Partition the disk                            │